Acequia Assistance Project

 Additional Info

 The Acequia Assistance Project is currently spread across 3 separate locations based around Colorado Acequias.
-CU Boulder law students provide communities in these locations with legal support concerning water rights and help create bylaws to reinforce and protect these communities' rights to their water.
+CU Boulder law and MENV students provide communities in these locations with legal support concerning water rights and help create bylaws to reinforce and protect these communities' rights to their water.
+Other projects include community-driven scholarship, doing title research, and representing acequias in water court.

 Location 1